LaserIO-UEL/LaserIO-UEL/src/main/resources/assets/laserio/guides/laserio/laseriobook/tools/card_cloner.md

 While **not** looking at a Node, right-click can be used to change the paste mode.
 There are two paste modes:

 - Node contents: will paste only card settings (including Filters and Overclockers) and placement
-- Network settings: will paste only the [Network Settings](../mechanics/settings_screen.md) (this will also update all connected Nodes with these new settings)
+- Network settings: will paste only the [Network Settings](../mechanics/settings_screen.md)

 While looking at a Node, right-click to paste a copied Node.